 - Flood Duration

-It is a simple process to have the software generate a corresponding raster grid file while generating a flood map.
+It is a simple process to direct the software to generate a corresponding raster grid file while generating a flood map.
 The following section details how this is done.

 Creating a Water Surface Elevation Raster Grid

 This section describes the process used to generate a water surface elevation raster while generating the flood map.
-However, this same process can be used to generate raster grids for other flood results, such as maximum velocity flood maps.
+Take note that this same process can be used to generate raster grids for other flood results, such as maximum velocity flood maps.

 For the flood map and corresponding water surface elevation raster grid to be generated, the HEC-RAS model analysis results must be available.
 If not, first perform a HEC-RAS flow analysis for the defined model.

-Follow these steps to create the water surface elevation raster grid:
+Follow the steps below to create the water surface elevation raster grid:

-- From the Results ribbon menu, click the Flood Map menu item.
+- From the Results ribbon menu, select the Flood Map command.

 - The Flood Map dialog box will be displayed.